ID Theft & Security Alerts

 Email sent within our Online Banking system is secure.
 In order to access it, you must log in with you Online Banking ID and password.
 Please do not send the bank confidential information such as account numbers or social security numbers using regular Internet Email, because it is not secure.

-Georgetown Bank will never send you any email in regular Internet Email asking for your confidential information.
+Georgetown Bank, a Division of Salem Five Bank, will never send you any email in regular Internet Email asking for your confidential information.

 To read more about steps you can take to protect yourself, view the FDIC page on phishing here.